-Working with clients who are committed to re-building relationships with their communities, no matter how broken or difficult the past has been, is inspiring.
-The commitment, courage and work of staff behind the scenes is a reminder that amazing things can happen when people are committed to change.
+Working with clients who are committed to rebuild relationships with their communities, no matter how broken or difficult the past has been, is inspiring.
+The commitment, courage, and work of staff behind the scenes is a reminder that amazing things can happen when people are committed to change.

-Of course it is not all one-sided.
-Choosing to turn a strained relationship into a positive one often means that the community also need ways to overcome their own biases and entrenched views about the organisation.
+For those that stay the course, the benefits of investing in re-building a positive relationship with the community are plentiful.
+Some can be felt immediately, such as leaders feeling like they are ‘doing the right thing’ and staff feeling proud of the organisation they are working for.
+Over time, the benefits amplify and will be seen in everything from improved staff morale, greater shareholder confidence, improved reputation and more efficient operations (to name a few).
+Of course, it is not all one-sided.
+Choosing to turn a strained relationship into a positive one often means that the community also needs a way to overcome their own biases and entrenched views about the organisation.
 But someone has to go first and it’s the organisation that needs to lead.
 This can only happen when there is a genuine willingness and commitment to change, and the time and investment in making this happen